kubedb/docs/docs/guides/oracle/quickstart/guide.md

 ```
 ## Create Oracle image pull secret (important)
-**License Disclaimer**: Oracle® and Oracle Database® are registered trademarks of Oracle Corporation.
-KubeDB is only orchestration tooling and does not distribute Oracle software.
-Users must provide their own Oracle container images and hold valid Oracle licenses.
-Users are solely responsible for Oracle licensing compliance.
 To pull the Oracle image, create a secret with your Oracle credentials from <https://container-registry.oracle.com>:

 1. Log in to <https://container-registry.oracle.com> with your Oracle account